CrowdSwap (CROWD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CrowdSwap Historical Price

-According to the latest data gathered on CrowdSwap live price page, the current price of CrowdSwap is 0.00107102USD.
-The circulating supply of CrowdSwap(CROWD) is 332.98M CROWD , giving it a market capitalization of $356.84K.
+According to the latest data gathered on CrowdSwap live price page, the current price of CrowdSwap is 0.00107577USD.
+The circulating supply of CrowdSwap(CROWD) is 332.98M CROWD , giving it a market capitalization of $363.34K.

 The CrowdSwap Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CROWD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.